schmudde/blog/content/posts/2021-04-22-id-through-time.md

 [^jones]:&ldquo;The web was designed to be navigated by information, not host, using links to move through the network.
 As the first website describes on its “Dos and Don’ts” page: “There are no sessions between client and server.
 The client may retain state, (i.e. it knows which path it has followed) but the server may not.
 Each time a link is followed, a connection with the server is established, the request made, the server’s response sent back and the connection closed.
 Therefore there is no way that the server should know what it did with a client before the current request” (Implementation Guidelines, 1992).&rdquo; Jones, Meg Leta; Ackermann, Kevin (2020).
 Practicing privacy on other networks: network structures, economic arrangements, and identity strategies before cookies.
 Internet Histories, (), 1–19. doi:10.1080/24701475.2020.1747344

-Advertising networks had an incredible incentive to remember your every move for analysis.
+Advertising networks had an incentive to remember your every move for analysis.
 The actions you take provides deep insights into who you are.
 Better insights into identity are incredibly valuable to marketers attempting to sell you products.

 ## What's Next